Sensitivity Analysis of Distributionally Robust BSDEs and RBSDEs: Proof of the Sensitivities for Control Problems

-We first analyze the functional $G$ by means of a BSDE representation, extending its definition in order to establish a differentiability result at $\gm=0$.
-We will then use the following strong duality lemma to prove $\tl V_2(r)=V_2(r)$.
+We first analyze the function $G$ through a BSDE representation, extending its definition to $\gm=0$ in order to establish differentiability at the origin.
+We will then use the following strong duality lemma to prove that $ \tl V_2(r)=\overline{V}_2(r). $